+Previously known as Ethnic Minority Traveller Achievement Service (EMTAS).
 For schools who want to develop their provision for all ethnic minority pupils we can provide support to help ensure they achieve their full potential.
-Our EMTAS team can work directly with pupil groups and individuals.
+Our team can work directly with pupil groups and individuals.

 Role of the service

-The Ethnic Minority and Traveller Achievement Service works to support schools and settings, parents and carers, pupils and other agencies in partnership to raise achievement of Ethnic Minority pupils.
+We work to support schools and settings, parents and carers, pupils and other agencies in partnership to raise achievement of Ethnic Minority and Traveller pupils.
 We aim to help raise the attainment of Ethnic Minority and Traveller pupils, to support schools and settings engage with their Roma and Traveller communities and promote cultural understanding.
 Our service is available to all schools, including academies, and children’s centres.

 We also offer bilingual support in over 27 different languages, classroom support assistants experienced in working with pupils from a Traveller background, as well as books, dictionaries and artefacts to loan.